40+ Free Obituary Templates | How to Write (with Samples)

 Who should write the obituary?

-An obituary or obituary template can be written by anyone close to the deceased.
-However, in most cases, the family may write the obituary with the help of a funeral director or with an obituary template.
+An obituary can be written by anyone close to the deceased.
+However, in most cases, the family may write it with the help of a funeral director or with a template.

 An obituary is not a legal requirement.
-The decision to come up with an obituary is usually up to the family members.
+The decision to come up with one is usually up to the family members.

 About This Article